jdecaron/c19coalition/_posts/2020-07-23-c19-coalition-volunteer-highlight-kelli-cree.md

 thumbnail: /assets/uploads/kelli2.jpg
 summary: Meet self-described "Serial Volunteer", Kelli Cree!
 She is helping C19 Coalition's mission through managing emails and updating the directory.
-As a way to deal with the frustrations that has arisen due to COVID19, Cree continues to be motivated to volunteer with the Coalition to create a positive impact.
+As a way to deal with the frustrations that have arisen due to COVID19, Cree continues to be motivated to volunteer with the Coalition to create a positive impact.
 ---